gustaveroussy/sopa/docs/pipeline.md

 For more customization, see the [snakemake CLI documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html).

-## Configure your own config
+## Create your own config

-If the existing config are not suited for your project, you can update an existing one, or create a whole new one.
-For this, use [this commented config](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example.yaml) to understand the purpose of each argument.
+If the existing `config` files are not suited for your project, you can update an existing one, or create a whole new one.
+For this, use [this commented config](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example_commented.yaml) to understand the purpose of each argument.
 Note that some sections are optional: in this case, just remove the section or the argument, and sopa will not run it.